sha1good/Dash-foodly/README.md

 📦 Architecture & Components
 Dash-foodly is structured into several interconnected services:

-dash-backend: The core API server, responsible for handling all business logic, data persistence (e.g., PostgreSQL, MongoDB), user authentication, and communication between different platform components.
+dash-backend: The core API server, responsible for handling all business logic, data persistence ( MongoDB), user authentication, and communication between different platform components.

 dash: The customer-facing web application or a central administration dashboard, built with a modern frontend framework React Native